-When any class implements an interface class, the names and prototypes of that interface class' methods are declared as method names within the implementing class.
+When any class implements an interface class, the names and prototypes of that interface classes methods are declared as method names within the implementing class.
 They may be accessed in all ways that it is legal to access other names in that scope.
 Any subsequent definition, or duplicate declaration of these names must have exactly the same prototype (except that a definition eventually replaces the "pure" modifier).
 It is an error to declare, define, or acquire (from a super class or from another interface class) a method with the same name that does not exactly match the method prototype as declared in the interface class being implemented.
-One exception allows for the virtual methods of derived interface classes to use a matching return type and not exactly match (see section 8.19)
+The one exception to this exact matching rule allows derived classes to use a matching return type and not match the name exactly (see 8.19)

+'''

 Let's take the following examples:

+'''